Chaim Weizmann: Zionist activism

 On 6 February 1917 a meeting was held at Dr Moses Gaster's house with Weizmann to discuss the results of the Picot convention in Paris.
 Sokolow and Weizmann pressed on with seizing leadership from Gaster; they had official recognition from the British government.
 At 6 Buckingham Gate on 10 February 1917 another was held, in a series of winter meetings in London.
 The older generation of Greenberg, Joseph Cowen and Gaster were stepping down or being passed over. "...those friends ... in close cooperation all these years", he suggested should become the EZF Council- Manchester's Sieff, Sacher and Marks, and London's Leon Simon and Samuel Tolkowsky.
 While the war was raging in the outside world, the Zionists prepared for an even bigger fight for the survival of their homeland.
 Weizmann issued a statement on 11 February 1917, and on the following day, they received news of the Kerensky take over in Petrograd.
 Tsarist Russia had been very anti-Semitic but incongruously this made the British government even more determined to help the Jews.
 Nahum Sokolow acted as Weizmann's eyes and ears in Paris on a diplomatic mission; an Entente under the Ottoman Empire was unsettling.
-The Triple Entente of Arab-Armenian-Zionist was fantastic to Weizmann leaving him cold and unenthusiastic.
+The Triple Entente of Arab-Armenian-Zionist was fantastic to Weizmann, leaving him cold and unenthusiastic.
 Nonetheless, the delegation left for Paris on 31 March 1917.
 One purpose of the Alliance was to strengthen the hand of Zionism in the United States.

 Weizmann's relations with Balfour were intellectual and academic.
 He was genuinely overjoyed to convince the former Prime Minister in April 1917.
 Just after the U.S. President, Woodrow Wilson, had left, the following morning, Lloyd George invited Weizmann to breakfast at which he promised Jewish support for Britain as the Jews "might be able to render more assistance than the Arabs."
-They discussed "International Control" the Russian Revolution and US involvement in the future of the Palestine Problem.
+They discussed "International Control", the Russian Revolution and US involvement in the future of the Palestine Problem.
 The complexity of Arab desiderata – "facilities of colonization, communal autonomy, rights of language and establishment of a Jewish chartered company".
 This was followed by a meeting with Sir Edward Carson and the Conservatives (18 April) and another at Downing Street on 20 April.
-With the help of Philip Kerr the issue was moved up "the Agenda" to War Cabinet as a matter of urgency.
+With the help of George's private secretary Philip Kerr the issue was moved up "the Agenda" to War Cabinet as a matter of urgency.